The Economics of Petroleum and the Energy Transition

 • Assessment

-There are two forms of assessment in the course, which are weighted equally; a portfolio that students work on during the semester, and a final exam at the end of the semester.
-The portfolio and final home exam must be written individually and in English:
+There are two forms of assessment in the course, which are weighted equally; a portfolio that students work on during the semester, and a final exam at the end of the semester:

-(1) Portfolio of homework assignments and in-class quizzes: (a) Homework assignments: Students will be given three homework assignments over the semester, between August and November.
+• Homework assignments: Students will be given three homework assignments over the semester, between August and November.
 There will be at least two weeks to solve each assignment.
-Each student’s two best homework scores will count towards the final grade (80% of portfolio grade). (b) In-class quizzes: Students will be given a short (and simple) quiz in every lecture, and each student’s seven best results over the semester will count toward the final grade (20% of portfolio grade).
+Students must turn in at least two homework assignments, either alone or in groups of 2-3 students, and each student’s two best homework scores will count towards the final grade (75% of portfolio grade).

-(2) Final exam: A 3-hour individual at-home exam at the end of the semester.
+2. Final exam: A 3-hour individual digital school exam at the end of the semester.

 • Grading Scale